 The financial accounts are to be classified into two types of approaches.
 First, according to the traditional approach also known as the British approach.
 The other is the Modern approach also known as the American approach.
 The Key factors under the Traditional approach are the personal and impersonal accounts which we will further illustrate in the prevailing sections.

-These accounts can be understood by their name itself, meaning that they are the accounts of human beings or natural persons and even accounts for the artificial persons.
-Hence, with this notion Personal accounts are further classified into:
+These accounts are accounts that belong to human beings or natural persons and even artificial persons.
+Personal accounts are further classified into:

 We will understand the mentioned in detail.